boevski/hugo/README.md

 * `layouts/partials/print/content`

-  Slight modification of the original code.It drops the `pg-` prefix from H1 IDs on line 9 for shorter IDs (instead of id="#pg-875935964fc6d1e64cb4d3451cdf0779" you'll get id="#875935964fc6d1e64cb4d3451cdf0779").
+  Slight modification of the original code.
+It drops the `pg-` prefix from H1 IDs on line 9 for shorter IDs (instead of id="#pg-875935964fc6d1e64cb4d3451cdf0779" you'll get id="#875935964fc6d1e64cb4d3451cdf0779").
 The render hooks rely on this change.

 * `layouts/partials/print/toc-li.html`

-  Slight modification of the original code.It drops the `pg-` prefix from H1 IDs on line 9 for shorter IDs (instead of id="#pg-875935964fc6d1e64cb4d3451cdf0779" you'll get id="#875935964fc6d1e64cb4d3451cdf0779").
+  Slight modification of the original code.
+It drops the `pg-` prefix from H1 IDs on line 9 for shorter IDs (instead of id="#pg-875935964fc6d1e64cb4d3451cdf0779" you'll get id="#875935964fc6d1e64cb4d3451cdf0779").
 The render hooks rely on this change.

 ### Usage